MieterskiAI/ai-complaint-component-identification-system/README.md

 The final responsibility for selecting the replacement component remains entirely with the human operator, ensuring accountability, safety, and operational control.

 ## Example Case
+An example complaint was registered for an order with a reported issue described as "device not responding".

+Based on the order model, delivery details, and available component reference data, the AI eliminated incompatible components and suggested the Control Board as a potential match.

+The suggestion was accompanied by clear reasoning, allowing the human operator to review the context and make the final decision.

 ## Why This Design Is Safe and Realistic